Bylaws of the National Association of Credit Management Adopted December 15, 2008

 The Board will consist of elected Officers, elected Directors, and seven (7) ex-officio Directors.

-The elected Officers are: the Chairman, the Chairman-Elect and the Immediate Past Chairman.
+The elected Officers are: the Chair, the Chair-Elect and the Immediate Past Chair.

 The elected Directors are: two (2) Directors elected from each region of NACM.
 The ex-officio Directors are: four (4) Affiliate COO Directors; the FCIB-NACM Director, the NACM-CFDD Director, and the NACM President.